Play helps children to develop and learn.

 A play routine is a planned play session that follows a sequence of activities.

-When making a play routine you should consider:
+When making a play routine, consider:

 - how long you plan to play

 - making it child-led - for older children